theseyan/bkg/README.md

 ## Usage

-Get the [latest release](https://github.com/theseyan/bkg/releases) for your platform.
+Get the [latest release](https://github.com/theseyan/bkg/releases) for your platform (`bkg_runtime-` binaries are not required, they will be automatically downloaded).
-Run `bkg --help` to get a list of options on usage.
+Run `bkg --help` to get a list of options on usage:

 ```console
 Usage: bkg [options] <ProjectDirectory>